dober-man/f5-agility-labs-waf/docs/class6/module2/module2.rst

 In this lab, we will cover the following:

--Install the f5 WAF tester tool
+- Install the f5 WAF tester tool
--Configure the tool and run it against the Juiceshop web site -Remediate the WAF policy so SSRF attacks are blocked
+- Configure the tool and run it against the Juiceshop web site
+- Remediate the WAF policy so SSRF attacks are blocked

 **f5 WAF Tester**